fgonzalez3/beluga_metagenome/workflow.md

 conda deactivate
 ```

 Now, my Conda environment should have the correct location for the Kraken2 libraries meaning we can run the workflow in the same way we did for the HCC.
+Building databases take up quite a bit of RAM, so it's necessary to load in ~150-200G of memory to avoid crashes.

 ```
 #!/bin/bash
 #SBATCH --job-name=kraken
 #SBATCH --nodes=1
 #SBATCH --ntasks-per-node=4
-#SBATCH --mem=60G
+#SBATCH --mem=200G
 #SBATCH --time=24:00:00
 #SBATCH --output=kraken.out
 #SBATCH --error=kraken.err